 The Beginning In 1983, Syed Babar Ali, a renowned businessman, recognised the shortage of qualified managers in the country.
 He proposed to establish a university that would attract and retain the highest calibre of students and faculty.
 With limited resources and exceptional motivation, the University began its operations in a small rented bungalow in Gulberg, Lahore.
-From the very beginning, the founding members built LUMS on the values of excellence and merit.
+From the very beginning, the founding members built LUMS on the values of commitment to excellence, and a merit-based approach.
 These values still drive LUMS today.